databrary/policies/coverpage.md

 #### Sharing only within a research group

 Depicted Individuals may refuse to give permission to share Recordings or Self-Reported Health-Related Information outside a specific research group.
-In this case, Databrary may store Data, Recordings, or Self-Reported Health-Related Information but will not permit access by Investigators unless the Data Contributor gives permission.
+In this case, Databrary may store Data, Recordings, or Self-Reported Health-Related Information but will not permit access by Investigators unless the Data Contributor gives permission.S
 As Data Contributor, I may choose to permit access to my Data to other Investigators under an existing research protocol approved by a Research Supervision Entity.
 Institution, to the extent allowed by law, assumes full responsibility for specifying who is allowed access to my Data, for controlling that access using Databrary's tools, and for any actions others take with my Data.